Placeblock/CommandAPI/README.md

 ### The tree structure

-The base class for implementing the tree-structure is the LiteralTreeCommand and the ParameterTreeCommand.
-As the name describes, LiteralTreeCommand is for literals and ParameterTreeCommand is for parameters.
+The base class for implementing the tree-structure is the LiteralCommandNode and the ParameterCommandNode.
+As the name describes, LiteralCommandNode is for literals and ParameterCommandNode is for parameters.
 However, you actually do not use these classes at all.
 There are corresponding builder classes, which simplify the implementation drastically.

-If you instantiate a new TreeCommandBuilder you have several options:
+If you instantiate a new CommandNodeBuilder you have several options:
-- .then -> adds a child treeCommand to this treeCommand
+- .then -> adds a child commandNode to this commandNode
-- .run -> specifies the CommandExecutor that should be executed when this treeCommand gets parsed successfully and there is nothing more to parse.
+- .run -> specifies the CommandExecutor that should be executed when this commandNode gets parsed successfully and there is nothing more to parse.
 - .withDescription -> specifies the description that should show up in the help message
 - .withPermission -> specifies the permission needed to access this tree command